-If you find yourself in a situation where you have to break your mortgage term early – either to refinance your mortgage, transfer it to another lender or sell your home – you’ll likely have to pay a penalty fee (otherwise known as a prepayment charge).
-While the bank’s all host their own penalty calculators on their websites, they’re often convoluted and don’t explain exactly how they determine the amount you will owe them.
+Sometimes, you’ll find yourself in a situation where you have to break your mortgage term early.
+It could be to refinance your mortgage, transfer it to another lender with better mortgage rates, or to sell your home.
+If this happens, you’ll likely have to pay a penalty fee, also known as a prepayment charge.
+While each bank has their own penalty calculators on their websites, they’re often convoluted, and don’t explain exactly how they determine the amount you will owe them.

 Looking to refinance your mortgage?